Choose The Best Sunglasses? Hand me a mirror so I can! Is this how you choose your sunglasses? Are we really that vain? I think we are just not aware.

 The sun’s UV rays are dangerous for your eyes.
-Continued exposure to the direct sunlight causes real health and life style issues for people in this part of central Texas.
+Continued exposure to direct sunlight causes real health and lifestyle issues for people in this part of central Texas.
 Few people over 70 years old escape the need for cataract surgery.

 The sun can damage the skin of your eyelid.
 That skin is very thin and offers a prime spot to have skin cancer.
 Repeated exposure can result in damage to the cornea, the lens, all the working parts of your eyes that are so important for healthy vision all through our lives.

 Your sunglasses are an important weapon to protect yourself from vision problems all through your life.
-The cataracts are usually a part of older peoples lives, but with the disappearance of the ozone layer in our atmosphere, we will see problems earlier in life unless you take precaution.
+Cataracts are usually a part of older people’s lives, but with the disappearance of the ozone layer in our atmosphere, we will see problems earlier in life unless we take precautions.